 Share Job Boards

 By sharing job boards on social networks, job sites, recruitment agencies, and alumni networks, you will be able to attract as many candidates as possible.

-That being said, this operation can be time-consuming.
-However, with recruitment systems, you can do this within a few clicks.
-All you have to do is create your job board, and publish it once and the software takes care of sharing the ad to the sites you have chosen.
+That being said, this can be time-consuming.
+However, with recruitment systems, it only takes a few clicks.
+All you have to do is create a job board, publish it, and the software takes care of sharing the ad to the sites you have chosen.

-Process and sort all of the resumes and cover letters you receive, whether they come from job boards, the recruitment page of your website or even unsolicited applications.
-With e-recruitment, everything is centralized to help you follow-up applications in record time.
+Process and sort every resume and cover letter you receive, whether they come from job boards, your website’s recruitment page, or even unsolicited applications.
+With e-recruitment, everything is centralized to help you follow up on applications in record time.

 Moreover, if you decide to reject candidates, you will still leave a positive image of your company because you took the time and consideration to answer the candidate.

-As you have seen above; there are many benefits to using e-recruitment, however, there are a few disadvantages as well.
+As you saw above; there are plenty of benefits to using e-recruitment, however, there are a few disadvantages.

 Here are some of the main disadvantages of using e-recruitment: